-Land and buildings with a net book value of £7,865,000 have been financed from exchequer funds, through for example the receipt of capital grants.
+Land and buildings with a net book value of £8,777,000 have been financed from exchequer funds, through for example the receipt of capital grants.
 Should these assets be sold, the College may be liable, under the terms of the financial memorandum with the funding body, to surrender the proceeds.

 All land and buildings are held freehold.
-Land and buildings include properties with a net book value of £3,788,000 for which title deeds have been transferred to the College.
+Land and buildings include properties with a net book value of £3,745,000 for which title deeds have been transferred to the College.

-The receipt of capital grants in the current year was £122,622 (2019/20: nil).
+The receipt of capital grants in the current year was £909,392 (2020/21: £122,622).
 No provision has been made for other anticipated future receipts as the Education & Skills Funding Agency does not have the power to guarantee future funding streams and cannot guarantee that this funding will continue after the current year.

-The net book value of tangible fixed assets held under finance leases is currently £436,948 (2019/20: £556,115).
+The net book value of tangible fixed assets held under finance leases is currently £0 (2020/21: £436,948).